Scissor Sisters: 2005–2007: Ta-Dah

-Elton John also contributed to the song "Intermission" on Ta-Dah and played piano on a demo of the song Bad Shit (that can be found on the Lights CDsingle).
+Elton John also contributed to the song "Intermission" on Ta-Dah and played piano on a demo of the song Bad Shit (that can be found on the Lights CD single).

 In 2006, they acted as an opening act for Depeche Mode's Touring the Angel Tour for a concert in Mountain View, California.
-Their first gig in the UK for promotion of the second album took place at the KOKO Club, Camden, London, on Aug.
-31, 2006, and was filmed for MTV.
+Their first gig in the UK for promotion of the second album took place at the KOKO Club, Camden, London, on August 31, 2006, and was filmed for MTV.
 2006 performances at the Bowery Ballroom and Siren Music Festival in New York and the Coachella Valley Music and Arts Festival allowed the band to showcase an array of songs from the new album.
 A free concert was given in Trafalgar Square to 10,000 ballot winners on September 16, 2006, to promote the Red charity.
 The band also headlined the 2006 Bestival festival on the Isle of Wight.
 Additionally, they were invited to BBC's Maida Vale studios to perform different songs on every show broadcast on BBC Radio 1.
 The event, dubbed "Scissor Sisters Day", culminated in them actually standing in for presenter Pete Tong and hosting his three-hour slot themselves.
 The show took an unexpected turn when a woman in labour telephoned the show to share her experience with the band and they played "Push It" by Salt-n-Pepa for her.
 Several performances, interviews, and a humorous jingle that was written in an hour, were filmed and edited into a special seven-day, looped broadcast on BBCi.

-The album was released on September 18, 2006 in the United Kingdom, and on September 26, 2006 in the United States.
+The album was released on September 18, 2006 in the United Kingdom, and on September 26, 2006, in the United States.
 According to Shears, the album is a combination of 1960s psychedelia, glam rock and disco.
 It reached No. 1 in the UK Albums Chart in its first week of release, officially taking the top spot on September 24, 2006, marking a first for the Scissor Sisters, consisting of a single and album at the top of the UK charts simultaneously.
 The album Ta-Dah leaked onto the Internet on September 10, 2006, five days before its release in the United Kingdom.